 *This is the amount recommended by leading researchers

-*This is also in alignment with what we know about the amount consumed by traditional cultures for thousands of years
+*This is the amount consumed by traditional cultures for thousands of years

-*Your need will vary with many factors, including your exposure to sunshine and consumption of vitamin D foods
+*Your need will vary with many factors, including your exposure to sunshine and the quality of your vitamin D foods

 A very small number of people with certain conditions need to be cautious before supplementing with D or consuming large amounts of vitamin D rich foods.
 These conditions may include liver or kidney failure, tuberculosis, lymphoma, sarcoidosis, and hyperparathyroidism.
-Get your blood levels checked now.
 Talk to your health care provider about your specific situation.

-Make sure you have adequate vitamin D to support your fertility, and help prevent several other diseases such as cancer, heart disease, diabetes, obesity, arthritis and more.
-Plus feel better every day.
-Adequate levels are associated with improved mental clarity, better moods, less colds, and less general aches and pains.
+Adequate levels are associated with improved fertility, mental clarity, better moods, less colds, and less general aches and pains.

 To Your Vibrant Health!